Airline uniforms receive a lot of discussion and critique in the frequent flyer world, sometimes unfairly so.

 It’s extremely difficult to design a single uniform that will look good on all ages, sizes and heights.
 An 18 year old girl is not naturally going to have the style as her grandmother.
 A bright, form-fitting, modern, short dress may be a young adult’s first choice, while a middle-aged woman may feel very uncomfortable in something like this.

-This is one reason airlines tend to choose plain, dark, neutral colours that may not be the most exciting or ‘fashion-forward,’ but will be a safe choice the majority of their staff will feel comfortable in.
+This is one reason airlines tend to choose plain, dark, neutral colors that may not be the most exciting or ‘fashion-forward,’ but will be a safe choice the majority of their staff will feel comfortable in.
 It’s safer to have some staff ‘underwhelmed,’ than some staff feeling uncomfortable.

 I do applaud the increasing trend of airlines using actual staff for their promotional photos and launches, rather than professional models.
 It is a bit insulting if an airline shows off their new design with perfect models, and then expects their normal staff to be able to look as good as a professional model.